 Top Master’s in Public Administration (MPA) Online Programs

-Browse the best MPA online programs in the U.S., see what you’ll learn, explore prospective careers and income potential, and much more.
+Browse the best MPA online programs in the U.S. for 2024, see what you’ll learn, explore prospective careers and income potential, and much more.

 An online public administration master’s degree is perfect for anyone who wants to step up to a leadership role in the government or nonprofit sector and needs the added convenience of remote learning.
 When choosing an online MPA program, there are a lot of questions that need to be answered.
 Which school would be best to attend?
 How much will it cost?
 How long will it take to complete?
 This guide will answer these questions and help you find the right program for your needs.
 Get started below with our list of this year’s best online MPA programs that excel in affordability, study flexibility, and student support.